 Price:

-Includes tuition, guidebook, hotel, lunches, and field transportation
+Includes tuition, guidebook, hotel, lunches, and field

 Who Should Attend: